 Our teachers enjoy the benefits of small class sizes and the added benefit of having teacher assistants in class.
 This affords our teachers the opportunity to provide greater individual attention to students, thus achieve better outcomes.

-My name is Tim Hogan and I have been teaching in Catholic Primary Schools for 11 years.
+My name is Tim Hogan and I have been teaching in Catholic primary schools for 11 years.
 I have spent the majority of my teaching career in Ballarat, Victoria however from 2009 - 2011 I taught at St Joseph's Primary School in Wyndham.
 I am excited to be back in the Kimberley with my family and feel privileged to be the Principal at St Joseph's School, Kununurra.
 I am passionate about Catholic Education and I look forward to assisting our committed staff to provide a school environment where children feel safe, happy and engaged with their learning.

 After many years of working and travelling overseas including Japan, Africa, Canada, Europe, America and the U.K, I arrived in the Kimberley in 2007.
 I held a teaching role at Billiluna, 2 hours south of Halls Creek, until the end of 2008.
 Since 2009 I have been working as the East Kimberley Program manager for the Sport and Recreation Organisation, Garnduwa Amboorny Wirnan.
 I really enjoy all sports and love being outdoors with my two daughters.
 I am excited to be working two days a week at St Joseph's.

 My name is Tara Peters and I grew up in the Wheatbelt.
 I studied a Bachelor of Education in Perth and then began my career in the Great Southern.
 I then went on to work at two high achieving independent schools in Perth.
-This is now my second year at St Joseph’s and I’m so grateful for taking the opportunity to work in such a rewarding and unique place.
+This is now my third year at St Joseph’s and I’m so grateful for taking the opportunity to work in such a rewarding and unique place.
 I am a passionate teacher who genuinely enjoys helping all students to achieve.

 My international travels have cemented my belief that a good education can change lives through the opportunities and experiences it can provide.
 I initially completed a Diploma in Applied Fashion and Textiles before beginning a Bachelor of Primary Education in Fremantle, Western Australia.
 After living and working overseas, I returned to Sydney to complete my degree.
 I am very happy to be in Kununurra, as I have wanted to explore this part of our beauitiful country for a very long time!
-My hobbies include swimming, gardening, sewing, cooking and any outdoor activities (especially if they involve water!).
+My hobbies include swimming, gardening, sewing, cooking and any outdoor activities (especially if they involve water!)